Center for Healthcare Innovation, Implementation and Policy

-CSHIIP Investigators focus on implementation, observational and intervention research on provider behavior, quality improvement, collaborative care models and assessments of organizational factors related to quality.
+CSHIIP's mission is to develop and test innovations for improving the effectiveness and value of VA healthcare.
+Investigators focus on implementation, observational and intervention research on provider behavior, quality improvement, collaborative care models and assessments of organizational factors related to quality.
 Research projects conducted address a core set of strategic program areas including, but not limited to, vulnerable populations, primary care, women's health, integrative medicine, genetics, mental health and emergency management.
 For more information, see our Research Areas.

-Read more about Women's Health Research in VA
+Read more about Research Areas

-Read more about Mental Health Research in VA
+Read more about our Research Areas.

-Read more about Genomic Research in VA
+Read more about our Research Areas

 In addition to research collaborations, we conduct multi-site and multi-VISN intervention and implementation trials with clinical trials with clinical leads across the country.
 Our principal partners are the Office of Primary Care, Office of Women's Health Services and Office of Informatics and Analytics.
 These research-clinical partnerships each reflect over a decade of prior collaborative work.
 We also partner with resource centers and national program offices with clinical, practice and research focuses.
 For more information about our partnerships, please see our Partner & Resource Centers.